 It can be a good idea to contact them to find out if there are any consulting roles available, or if there is any need for a consultant.
 There are many benefits to companies for hiring a consultant, including no need to supply benefits and the option of short-term roles, so remember to promote that to the potential client.

 You can reach out to your network in many ways.
-My favourite way of doing this is via LinkedIn, the social network for professionals.
+The best way of doing this is via LinkedIn, the social network for professionals.
 Connect to other people that you have worked with in the past, or are currently working with, if you haven’t done so already.

 Once you’ve connected with people, you can contact them.
 Feel free to ask them about any IT consulting jobs, or if they are interested in your services.
 Try to work on developing a relationship and a conversation with them, rather than just asking them if they have any jobs.